pslucas0212/OCP47-IPI-vSphere-Install/README.md

   8. We are now ready to deploy the cluster.
 Change to the installation directory.
 In the installation directory create a directory to store the installation artifacts (configuration, authentication information, log files, etc.)  I called my installtion artifacts directory ocp45.
 Run the following installation command.

-    ./openshift-install create cluster --dir=ocp45 --log-level=info
+    ./openshift-install create cluster --dir=ocp47 --log-level=info

  9. The install command will step you through a set of questions regarding the installation.
-Some answers may be pre-populted for you and you can use the up/down arrow key to chose the appropriate response.
+Some answers may be pre-populated for you and you can use the up/down arrow key to chose the appropriate response.

     Here is the list of questions the installer will ask you:
       1. SSH Public Key
       2. Platform - chose vSphere
       3. vCenter - provide the url to your vCenter - vsca01.exanple.com
-        - You may be also prompted for a vSphere datacenter and vSphere cluster if have more than one option available to you.
       4. Username - the username for your vCenter - administator@vsphere.local
       5. Password - the password for your vCenter user - *******
       6. Default Datastore - chose the vSphere datastore where the VMs will be stored
         - You may also be prompted for a vSphere network if you have more than one option available to you
-      7. Virtual IP address for API - this is the API IP address we perviously add to our DNS service - 10.1.10.181
+      7. Virtual IP address for API - this is the API IP address we perviously add to our DNS service - 10.1.10.201
-      8. Viftual IP address for Ingress - this is the ingress IP address we perviously add to our DNS service - 10.1.10.182
+      8. Viftual IP address for Ingress - this is the ingress IP address we perviously add to our DNS service - 10.1.10.20inta2
       9. Base Domain - example.com
       10. Cluster Name - ocp4
       11. Pull Secret - Copy and past the pull secret you downloaded in step 3.